getcoconut/coconut/packages/cli/examples/todos/README.md

 $ npx coconut mock
 ```

-Once the services are ready, you will see the url of the local HTTP Server on the console, e.g.:
+Once the services are ready, the output will be written to the configured output targets and printed on the console, e.g.:

 ```json
 {